 Have you ever tasted homemade gnocchi?
 I’m not talking about the stuff that’s shrink-wrapped and powdery in the pasta isle of your grocery store.
 Not that I’m knocking store-bought gnocchi — it’s perfect for quick weeknight meals and satisfies the potato pasta craving.
-But there’s nothing like real, homemade gnocchi.
-They’re much less dense than the pre-packaged kind — soft and pillowy, like a dumpling, but still as sturdy and chewy as you’d expect.
+But there’s nothing like real, this homemade gnocchi.
+They’re much less dense than the pre-packaged kind — soft and pillowy, physician like a dumpling, but still as sturdy and chewy as you’d expect.

 I was first introduced to homemade gnocchi when I was a mere pre-teen punk.
 My parents were close friends with an Argentinian couple who made them once a month.
 In Argentina, it’s tradition to make gnocchi on the 29th of each month and serve them with a dollar bill placed under the plate to attract prosperity (more over at Wikipedia).
 I can’t remember how the gnocchi tasted, but I remember it was good.
 Delicious, even.